 Orientation and Mobility

 We offer Orientation & Mobility training to ensure safe travel, which includes training in how to use public transportation.
-These services are provided in collaboration with the Seattle Lighthouse for the Blind.
+These services are provided in collaboration with Western Oregon University (WOU).
 Students also attend regular community activities as a part of their leadership and self advocacy training.

 Coming to Stay with Tc

 Students can come to TC for different amounts of time.
 To really solidify your skills and learn to live the DeafBlind way of life we would encourage a 2-3 month stay if possible, however this can be negotiated.
 Rates vary depending on the services that will be provided to reach your goals so please ask us for more information.